raicool/ctr-plugin/README.md

     - `clean`: deletes CMakeFiles folder
     - `nobuild`: do not run cmake generation or make
     - `copy`: copies bin/plugin.3gx to citra (environment var CITRA_DATA must be set to citra's appdata folder, otherwise you must supply the path)
-    - `run-nogui`: runs mariokart7 from citra.exe (environment var CITRA must be set to citra.exe's path, otherwise you must supply the path)
+    - `run-headless`: runs mariokart7 from citra.exe (environment var CITRA must be set to citra.exe's path, otherwise you must supply the path)
-    - `run-qt`: runs mariokart7 from citra.exe (environment var CITRA_QT must be set to citra-qt.exe's path, otherwise you must supply the path)
+    - `run-qt`: runs mariokart7 from citra-qt.exe (environment var CITRA_QT must be set to citra-qt.exe's path, otherwise you must supply the path)

 ## Linux
   - idk how this os works